alexlopesbr/Python-exercises/README.md

 07. Write a program that reads a value in meters and displays it converted to centimeters and millimeters
 08. Make a program that reads any Integer and displays your times tables on the screen.
 09. Create a program that reads how much money a person has in their wallet and shows how many dollars they can buy.
+10. Make a program that reads the width and height of a wall in meters, calculates its area and the amount of paint needed to paint it, knowing that each liter of paint paints an area of ​​2 square meters.
+11. Make an algorithm that reads the price of a product and shows its new price, with 5% off.